 Playing with a wand toy is always stimulating for a cat even if the playtime is now short and sweet.
 The beauty of a simple wand toy is that you are in control of the speed with which you wave the wand so it is super easy to adapt for older cats and their energy level.

 Another great toy for older cats is the interactive laser toy.
 Your cat may wander off when he has had enough but he will return.
 It’s a bit like going back to the buffet when you know you have really had enough to eat.
 Now we don’t want to set kitty up with psychological issues but laser pointer toys are entertaining for cats.

-Your aging cat may develop litter box problems.
+Signs of a cat aging often include the development of litter box problems.
 This can be attributed to a variety of reasons, for example, an underlying medical problem such as a urinary tract infection, stress or anxiety, constipation or kidney stones.
 The vet can treat the medical issues and you can help with the behavioral issues.
 It can even be related to eyesight problems.

 Video Your Aging Cat

 Our senior cat passed away and now that some time has passed, I have cherished looking at the many photos, the whole family took of the cat over the years.